Are you new to Moon and looking for some resources?

 Tree branches should not exceed six feet in length and four inches in diameter and should not be bundled or tied.
 The township asks that residents do not discard of any materials at the composting site after hours unless special arrangements have been made with the township.
 To schedule a drop off during non-operating hours contact the Moon Township Administration Office at 412.262.1700.

 Where can American flags be properly disposed of to be burned?

-Moon Township does collect United States flags for disposal.
+Moon Township collects United States flags for disposal.
 The Boy Scouts have an annual burning ceremony every year.
 Regardless of the size, they need to have all the shafts removed and be packaged in plastic bags.
-They can be dropped-off at the Public Safety Building or at the Township Administration Office both located at 1000 Beaver Grade Road (the buildings are directly across from one another, separated by the Moon Township Memorial Garden); the Fire Marshal will be notified to pick them up at these locations.
+They can be dropped off at the Public Safety Building or at the Township Administration Office both located at 1000 Beaver Grade Road (the buildings are directly across from one another, separated by the Moon Township Memorial Garden); the Fire Marshal will be notified to pick them up at these locations.